steffen-klein/cryocare-script/README.md

 # CryoCare denoising for cryo-electron tomography #

-This is a small colleciton of scripts which help with cryocare denoising of cryo-ET data.
+This is a small colleciton of scripts which help with cryoCARE denoising of cryo-ET data.
 In short, frames will be sorted in even and odd, aligned using MotionCor2, manually reconstructed using imod, and finally denoised using cryocare:

 ## Credits ##